dinith95/CodingBook/database/concepts.md

 - both **read and write** optimised.

 ### ACID semantics
-sample transaction => trasaction of cash is withdrawn bank account to cash account
+A set of SQL statements which are governed by the ACID  properties. sample transaction => transaction of cash is withdrawn bank account to cash account

+>[!Atomicity]
-> Atomacity - Each trasactions is a single unit of action
+- Each transaction is a single unit of action
+eg:
 amount should be reduced from bank account and added to the cash account .
 Either both of them is recorded or none is recorded.

 > Consistancy - transactions should take data from one valid state to another.